Lismore City

 The major differences between local sales by industries of Lismore City and New South Wales were:

-• A larger percentage of local sales by Agriculture, Forestry and Fishing (5.4% compared to 1.4%)
+• A larger percentage of local sales by Public Administration and Safety (6.6% compared to 4.4%)

 Emerging groups